 What are foreign transaction fees?

-A foreign transaction fee (FTF) is a surcharge credit cardholders pay for transactions processed outside of the United States.
-This can be purchases you make while traveling abroad or simply making an online purchase from a merchant based overseas.
+Foreign transaction fees are a surcharge that credit card holders pay for transactions processed outside of the U.S. These can be purchases you make while traveling abroad or online transactions from a merchant based overseas.

-Every credit card will have varying terms that dictate how much a foreign transaction fee will cost the cardholder, so it’s important to review your credit card’s terms and conditions to know exactly how much you’ll be paying.
+Every credit card will have varying terms that dictate how much a foreign transaction fee will cost, so it’s important to review your credit card’s terms and conditions to know exactly how much you’ll be paying.

-You can usually find this information in the “Pricing and Terms” or “Rates and Fees” section.
+You can usually find this information in the “Pricing and Terms” or “Rates and Fees” section of your cardholder agreement.
 You should see the exact percentages charged for these fees under the “Fees” section.

-Foreign transaction fees generally range from 1 percent to 4 percent and tend to average around 3 percent of each transaction.
-Paying around $3 per $100 you spend may not sound that expensive, but these fees can add up if you’re making a lot of purchases with your credit card on a foreign getaway.
+Foreign transaction fees generally range from 1 percent to 3 percent and tend to average around 3 percent of each transaction.
+Paying around $3 per $100 you spend may not sound that expensive, but these fees can add up if you’re making a lot of purchases with your credit card.

 Credit card foreign transaction fee chart

 Here’s a breakdown of foreign transaction fees for major issuers.
 These are the fees that apply if your card lacks a no-foreign-transaction fee benefit:

-You should still use a credit card when you travel
+Should you use a credit card when traveling?

-Besides having the potential to earn rewards, using a credit card overseas is a great way to score zero fraud liability coverage.
+Besides the potential to earn rewards, using a credit card overseas is a great way to protect your purchases with zero fraud liability coverage.
 If your credit card is lost or stolen abroad, you won’t be on the hook for a single cent of fraudulent purchases.

 How to avoid foreign transaction fees

-No matter what your travel budget is, try to avoid foreign transaction fees for a simple reason—they increase the cost of your purchase without adding any value.
+Foreign transaction fees increase the cost of your purchase without adding any value.
 Fortunately, you can eliminate or reduce the fees you’ll pay with a little planning.
 Here are a few suggestions to get you started:

 Exchange your money before leaving

-If you decide to go the cash route, exchanging your U.S. dollars for another currency before leaving the U.S. can be more convenient and less costly than doing it abroad and may cost less than foreign transaction fees.
+If you decide to stick primarily to cash while traveling, exchange your U.S. dollars for your destination’s currency before leaving the U.S. Doing so can be more convenient and less costly than waiting until you’re abroad and may cost less than foreign transaction fees.

 Open a bank account with no foreign transaction fees